vevo-base69/DisableWinTracking/README.md

 Selecting "Disable" will simply stop the services from being able to run.
 Selecting the "Delete" choice will completely delete the tracking services.

+## Changes in this fork
+This fork changes a few things from the original [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking)

+- Fixes Windows 10 Network Connectivity Status Indicator (NCSI).
+No longer adds these hosts file entries:<br>
+ 0.0.0.0 msftncsi.com<br>
+ 0.0.0.0 www.msftncsi.com<br>
+ If your Windows 10 NCSI is broken, we recommend you edit C:\Windows\System32\drivers\etc\hosts and remove any lines containing the text "msftncsi", then save the file.
+That should fix the issue for you.

 ## License